tanversoccho/tanversoccho/README.md

 # Tanver Rahman Soccho

 I am a seasoned Software Engineer with extensive experience in .NET development, specializing in designing and developing data-driven web applications.
-With over 9 years of professional experience, I have honed my skills in performance optimization, API design, and agile methodologies.
+With over  multiple years of professional experience, I have honed my skills in performance optimization, API design, and agile methodologies.
 Currently, I'm pursuing my master's degree in computer science to further deepen my knowledge and expertise.

 ## Skills and Experience